 Their cash tables start running at 6 pm each day.
 The stakes are usually €1/€2 at the tables.
 They also offer tournaments daily, usually 1-2 per day.
 The buy-ins range from €500 to €5,000.
 Most tourneys are NLHE but there are some PLO events on the schedule as well.

-Casino Malta at the InterContinental Hotel in St. Julians hosts Unibet Poker Open in September this year.
+Casino Malta at the InterContinental Hotel in St. Julians hosted Unibet Poker Open in September 2019.

-The fourth poker room in the country is in St.Paul’s Bay – it’s the Oracle Casino in the New Dolmen Hotel.
-They offer €1/€2 Hold’em and €2/€2 Pot Limit Omaha cash tables for their patrons.
+The fourth poker room in the country is in St.Paul’s Bay – it’s inside the Oracle Casino in the New Dolmen Hotel.
+They offer €1/€2 Hold’em and €2/€2 Pot Limit Omaha cash games for their patrons.
 Their tournaments are also low buy-in events, ranging from €15 to €60.

 – Casinos and Poker Rooms in Malta –